 Sinkholes can be dangerous for citizen safety and for infrastructure.
 Along with the concern related to public safety, sinkholes also function as direct conduits from the ground surface to the water table.
 These conduits mean that the groundwater in these areas is extremely vulnerable to contamination from the surface.
 All of the citizens of St. Croix County rely on groundwater for drinking water through the use of private and public wells, so it is essential to ensure that sinkholes are properly remediated.

 St. Croix County is invested in protecting its citizens and water resources and has started a program to track and analyze the presence and severity of sinkhole locations so as to better assess their risks to public safety and water quality.
 This program involves using remote sensing data to help identify potential sinkhole locations and provide St. Croix County citizens with information about sinkhole remediation.
-Along with the remote sensing data tracking, St. Croix County’s Resource Management Division staff are also available to respond to citizen concerns related to sinkhole development.
+Along with the remote sensing data tracking, St. Croix County’s Land & Water Conservation Division staff are also available to respond to citizen concerns related to sinkhole development.
 If you know of a sinkhole or suspect that a sinkhole is forming on your property, please fill out the online survey form located here.
 Include as much detail as possible.
 County staff will reach out further to set up a site visit.

 Sinkholes can be difficult to remediate, as there is ultimately no way to completely stop the dissolution of the limestone bedrock, which is the cause of their development.
 However, proper remediation can significantly slow sinkhole development, lower the risk of sudden surface collapse, and reduce the risk of contaminated water quickly reaching the water table.
 Smaller sinkholes can be remediated by the landowner, and larger sinkholes should be remediated by experts, please utilize this list of contractors who offer excavation remediation services.